andrewpfunk/serverless-tutorial/README.md

 - Click Add file, name it script.js, copy and paste the content from the following link, and click Commit changes
   - https://github.com/taniarascia/mvc/blob/master/script.js
   - Note: feel free to follow along with that tutorial (referenced above) and build up script.js one step at a time
-- View your updated web app at: https://*username*.github.io
+- View the updated web app at: https://*username*.github.io
-  - Remember that it may take a few seconds for committed changes to be deployed to your live site
+  - Remember that it may take a few seconds for committed changes to be deployed to the live site
   - When editing JavaScript, you may need to force reload the page to see the latest changes

 This client-side web app uses localStorage to persist the app state across sessions within the same browser.
 To persist data across devices, we'll need a database.

-## Part Two - Netlify
+## Part Two: Netlify

 With traditional [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) development, our web app would call PHP functions running on a server to access a MySQL database.
 In many cases the client-side HTML and JavaScript files would be served from the same host that is also running the PHP and MySQL.
 With serverless functions, we'll replace the PHP with Node.js (one of many choices) that connects to a Couchbase database (again, one of many choices).
 Netlify takes care of running the functions, so we don't need to maintain a server.